nutrition

 How Ayurveda and Modern Nutrition Work Together for PCOS

-The Qura 3-Month PCOS Cycle Program is designed precisely for this.
-Rather than a one-size-fits-all protocol, it's a personalised, practitioner-guided journey that considers your unique hormonal picture — and ensures that every recommendation, from nutrition to supplementation to lifestyle, is tailored to *you*.
+The Qura 3-Month PCOS Cycle Program is built for exactly this.
+Rather than a one-size-fits-all protocol, it's a personalised, practitioner-guided journey that considers your unique hormonal picture, and ensures that every recommendation, from nutrition to supplementation to lifestyle, is tailored to you.

 ---